ohitsdaniel/ShapeBuilder/README.md

 A result builder implementation that allows to define shape building closures and variables.

 ## Problem
-In SwiftUI, you can end up in a situation in which you would to change a `Shape` property based on a view style.
+In SwiftUI, you can end up in a situation in which you would like to change a `Shape` property based on a view style.
 Imagine, you build a view that should either take a circular appearance or have its corners rounded given a certain corner radius.
 Probably you would end up with something along the lines of:

 ```swift
 struct MyFancyView: View {